Photography in Sudan: Commercial challenges and political expression

-A limiting factor for professional photographers in Sudan is the low demand for commercial photography.
-Companies using professional photographs of Sudanese settings are DAL Group, that promotes Sudanese food products and local traditions, as well as Internet service providers such as MTN, or Zain.
-Despite such constraints, Sudanese freelance photographers have experimented with street photography and fine-art photography.
+A limiting factor for professional photographers before the civil war that started in 2023 was the low demand for commercial photography.
+Companies using professional photographs of Sudanese settings were DAL Group, that promotes Sudanese food products and local traditions, as well as Internet service providers such as MTN or Zain.
+Despite such constraints, Sudanese freelance photographers experimented with street photography and fine-art photography.

-After the Sudanese revolution of 2018/19, new chances for artistic expression, public action or citizens' involvement in society have opened up.
-An example of photography used to illustrate political participation in Sudan was the smartphone image of the Kandaka of the Sudanese Revolution, of the student Alaa Salah, taken by amateur photographer Lana Haroun during the 2019 protests.
+After the Sudanese revolution of 2018/19, new chances for artistic expression, public action or citizens' involvement in society opened up.
+An example of photography used to illustrate political participation in Sudan was the smartphone image of the Kandake of the Sudanese Revolution, of the student Alaa Salah, taken by amateur photographer Lana Haroun during the 2019 protests.
 Another well-known image of these protests is a photograph by Japanese photographer Yasuyoshi Chiba of Agence France-Presse, showing a young man in Khartoum reciting protest poetry, while demonstrators chant slogans calling for civilian rule, that was selected as World Press Photo of the Year 2020.
-In 2022, an image by Sudanese photographer Faiz Abubakr Mohamed of a woman protestor hurling a teargas canister back at riot police during pro-democracy protests in Sudan in 2021 was awarded with the first prize in the "Singles Category for Africa" of the World Press Photo contest.
+In 2022, an image by Sudanese photographer Faiz Abubakr Mohamed of a woman protestor hurling a teargas canister back at riot police during pro-democracy protests in Sudan in 2021 was awarded first prize in the "Singles Category for Africa" of the World Press Photo contest.
 In 2022, Ammar Abdallah Osman won the First Place of the East African Photography Awards in the Human Singles category for his portrait Man with Nobody.
+In the 2025 World Press Africa photo contest, Mosab Abushama was distinguished for his story "Life won't stop".